Blog

 How venture debt works:

+Even if you don’t have significant assets—yet—that does not exclude intellectual property.
+The latter can be used as collateral for a venture lender to guarantee repayment.
 Also, venture lenders might ask you to provide documents, such as balance sheets or monthly income statements to prove the financial health of your company.
 You might be asked to submit to regular audits until they’re satisfied you won’t stiff them once it’s comes time to cut that check and repay them.
 And with debt often comes a covenant structure that requires the borrower to adhere to certain financial performance metrics or risk losing the debt.

 When is it time to pursue venture debt?